PIDLISNYiDMYTRo/Quick-BEM-Element/README.md

 3. Find the command `Quick BEM Element: Insert Element`.
 4. Click on the pencil icon next to the command and set your preferred keybinding.

-## Requirements

-- **Visual Studio Code**: This extension requires Visual Studio Code version 1.75.0 or higher.

-## Extension Settings

-Currently, this extension does not add any custom settings to VS Code.

 ## Known Issues

 - Ensure your HTML file has BEM blocks defined before using the command to insert elements, as the extension relies on finding these blocks.